-After his graduation as an architect from Mimar Sinan University in Istanbul, Ozis worked with interantionally well known designers and architects on different sizes of commercial and 5 star hotel projects.
+After his graduation as an architect from Mimar Sinan University in Istanbul, Ozis worked with internationally well-known designers and architects on different sizes of commercial and 5-star hotel projects.

 Being an offshore sailing racer, his passion for boats finally lead him to yacht industry in 1998, working as an interior designer, detailer and fit out manager on yachts between 20- 90 mt.

-Ozis lived in China between 2005 and 2008, then stayed in Italy and France for 91m classic mega yacht project NERO.
-He worked in this project as the senior interior detailer and project manager.
+Ozis lived in China between 2005 and 2008, then stayed in Italy and France for different types of international projects.

-In 2009 he lived in UK for several months for another world class project which was being built by the Neptun Ozis has been living and working in Istanbul recently on different sized international yachts, residential and commercial projects as well as custom designed one-off furniture and product designs.
+In 2018 he moved his office to the UK and Neptun Ozis has been living and working in London recently on different sized international yachts, residential and commercial projects as well as custom designed one-off furniture and product designs.

 In 1953, a metal atelier was opened in sculpture department of İstanbul Arts Academy (today; Mimar Sinan University).
 Sadi Öziş and İlhan Koman were very interested in the studies carried out within this atelier and in 1955, two artists established their own metal atelier in order to work on metal sculptures.
 Since there was not much interest in metal sculptures during those times, they began to look for additional income and started producing Turkey’s first metal furniture.
 This metal sculpture-furniture production where two artists reflected their creativity in design, became a milestone in Turkish art scenery.
 After a short while these furniture – even today may seem to be avangarde – attracted a lot of attention and orders started to increase.
 In 1956, with the financial support of Ozis’ father Tevfik and the artists’ friend Mazhar Süleymangil, Kare Metal was founded.